 Harpaxwas invented and put into use quite late, only in the 2nd half of the 1st century BCE.
 The originator was the commander of the Roman fleet Marcus Vipsanius Agrippa, therefore, taking into account his experience gained in numerous expeditions, it can be stated that this invention was the crowning achievement of the centuries-old aspirations of the Romans, who wanted to bring the ship battle closer to land combat.

 The essence of using the harpax was to immobilize and bring the enemy ship closer so that it could not use its manoeuvring abilities, and the Roman marines could board it faster than the narrow “crow” allowed.
 The realization of these assumptions was achieved by Agrippa in an extremely easy way – harpax was simply a heavy log fired at the enemy using a ship’s catapult.
-In the case of an accurate shot, the projectile stuck into the deck with numerous spikes with which it was bristled.
+In the case of an accurate shot, the projectile stuck into the deck with numerous spikes with which it bristled.
 The special shape of these blades made it difficult to pull out a stuck log, while on the attacking Roman ship the rope attached to it was stretched.
 The tension on the rope made it quite impossible to pull the harpax from the deck, and the captured ship was pulled to the attacking unit, from which the marines were jumping.

 - Trirema was the dominant ship in the Mediterranean Sea until the 3rd century BCE.
 It was small, agile, and in large numbers.
 It had a sail and rowing drive, but the sail was not used in battle.
 It was modelled on the Greek trier.
 During the battle, the ships tried to destroy each other with battering rams, or by transferring “crows” (battle bridges) to the decks of the enemy ships, over which the soldiers boarded.

-- Quinquerema was the main Roman warship during and after the Punic Wars.
+- Quinquereme was the main Roman warship during and after the Punic Wars.
 Also referred to as pentera was a ship type previously used by the Greeks, the Phoenicians.
 It was very similar to the trireme but much larger than it.
-Its displacement was about 300 tons.
-The penteres was equipped with two masts placed diagonally at the bow and square sails.
+It’s displacement was about 300 tons.
+The penteres were equipped with two masts placed diagonally at the bow and square sails.
 The crew consisted of 300 rowers and 200 soldiers.
 Mostly one oar was handled by five rowers.
 They were armed with ballistae and catapults.
 Roman quinqueremes were modelled after Carthaginian Fridays and were used en masse in the First Punic War.
 The ship was approximately 37 meters long and 4 meters wide.

 - Liburna was a small and agile ship that could take 300 to 400 people on board. (the unit is described in more detail before).